Permanence properties of $F$-injectivity: Localization and descent under faithfully flat homomorphisms

 \begin{proposition} Let $R$ be a Noetherian ring of prime characteristic $p > 0$.
 The ring $R$ is $F$-injective if and only if $R_\fp$ is $F$-injective for every prime ideal $\fp \subseteq R$.
 In particular, if $R$ is $F$-injective, then for every multiplicative set $S \subseteq R$, the localization $S^{-1}R$ is $F$-injective. \end{proposition}

-\begin{proof} We first prove the necessary and sufficient characterization of $F$-injectivity.
+\begin{proof} We first prove the if and only if statement.
 The direction $\Leftarrow$ is true by definition, and hence it suffices to show the direction $\Rightarrow$.
 We claim that it suffices to consider the case when $R$ is a complete local ring.
 Suppose $R$ is $F$-injective, and let $\fp \subseteq R$ be a prime ideal.
-Then, there is a maximal ideal $\fm \subseteq R$ containing $\fp$, and $R_\fm$ is $F$-injective.
-Since local cohomology is unaffected by completion, the $(\fm R_\fm)$-adic completion $\widehat{R_\fm}$ of $R_\fm$ is also $F$-injective \cite[Rem.\ on p.\ 473]{Fed83}.
-Now choose a prime ideal $\fq \subseteq \widehat{R_\fm}$ that is minimal among the primes of $\widehat{R_\fm}$ lying over $\fp$; by the Proposition in the complete local case, we know that $(\widehat{R_\fm})_\fq$ is $F$-injective.
-Since the local homomorphism
+Let $\fm \subseteq R$ be a maximal ideal containing $\fp$, and consider a prime ideal $\fq \subseteq \widehat{R_\fm}$ minimal over $\fp\widehat{R_\fm}$.
+Then, the local homomorphism